 Verdict – Lumen Metabolic Tracker Review

-All in all, I was fairly impressed with Lumen during the review.
+All in all, I was greatly impressed with Lumen during the review.

-After 4 weeks regularly using the Lumen metabolism tracker, I’m convinced of its effectiveness and usefulness.
+After 6 weeks of regularly using the Lumen metabolism tracker, I’m convinced of its effectiveness and usefulness.
 In fact, I plan to keep using Lumen after this review to track my metabolic health.

 It’s a great way to keep track of what your body is using for fuel.
 Consequently, it can be a valid alternative for ketone strips and one that will save you some money in the long run.

-The Lumen app itself is sophisticated, clean and full of information.
-Furthermore, there’s room of improvement on the software – which is regularly updated.
+The Lumen app itself is sophisticated, clean, and full of information.
+Furthermore, there’s room for improvement on the software -and one year after the review, many of my initial “issues” with the app have been tackled.
 Thus, Lumen just keeps getting better, and more useful with time.

-Hence, even if $300 is certainly not cheap, I believe that you will get what you paid for and more.
-Nonetheless, I also recognize that Lumen won’t be as useful for those who don’t need nutritional guidance or don’t require in-depth knowledge of their metabolic state.
+Hence, even if $300 is certainly not cheap, I believe that you will get what you paid for and much more.

 Lumen ReviewFrom $249